pinocchio-mad-scrience/upboard-linux-ia/README.md

 - Gcc and G++ on target compiler
 - Most of Linux distribution library's and packages included in the image

+### Protocols
+- IA robot will never reproduce and fix itself
+- IA robot will not harm or attack a human been

 ### Support
 Facebook: https://www.facebook.com/Keya87/